Cs-Sahil/Recimeal_app/ARCHITECTURE.md

 ### Presentation (View/UI Layer)
 Contains classes for the visual GUI of the activities.

+### Tests
+To run all the tests, in android studio, right click the `app/src/test/java/comp3350/recimeal/tests` folder and click 'run tests' in the drop down menu.

 ## Diagram
 Please view ARCHITECHTURE_iter1_diagram.png in the root directory.